 Checking a lager’s ABV (alcohol by volume) will give you a guide to how strong it is.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a lager with 5% ABV is 5% pure alcohol.
 The higher the percentage, the more alcohol there is.

-- Take the soft option Alternating alcohol with water or soft drinks can help you to reduce the amount of units you consume.
+- Alternating alcohol with water or soft drinks can help you to reduce the amount of units you consume.
 Water will also help you to stay hydrated.
 You could add lemonade to your lager making a ‘shandy’ which is an easy way to drink less alcohol.

-- Avoid drinking every day Many medical experts recommend having several drink-free days to ensure you don't become addicted to alcohol.
+- Have several Drink Free Days per week: Many medical experts recommend having several Drink Free Days to ensure you don't become addicted to alcohol.
 Give your body a good rest by making some nights each week lager-free.
 Not only will it mean you feel great in the morning – your liver will thank you for it too.